randlabs/solidity-challenge/README.md

 - Only the creator of the event can set the match result.
 - If a match is canceled, you must return the amount betted from the users or allow the users to withdraw their betted amount.
 - The user can only withdraw their rewards after the creator set the result of the match.
+- The smart contract must use an ERC20 token previously created with the same characteristics as the USDC token.

 ### Example